 The strong demand in the second half of 2020 and pandemic-related mobility restrictions have led to a scarcity of shipping containers and significant congestion throughout the entire logistics chain.
-Despite the fact that the industry's entire active fleet is operating at 100% capacity, the logistics chain has been affected and prices are up.
+Even though the industry's entire active fleet is operating at 100% capacity, the logistics chain has been affected and prices are up.